 Partnering with Schools

-Let's inspire the youth!
-From composting in the lunch room to taking a school to zero waste, we have you covered.
+From composting in the lunch room to taking a school to zero waste, we can get you there!

 Our school efforts focus on the compostable waste produced in the cafeteria.
 Here’s the step-by-step process in how we’ll launch your compost program:

 Determine level of support from administration, kitchen staff, and engineers.

 Review & categorize waste materials produced in cafeteria.

 Define scope of waste diversion effort: just adding composting or going full zero waste?

 Explore potential to convert landfill items into compostable materials.

 ORGANIZE - Make the Process as Simple as Possible